Jan-Jan/redux-observable-sans-boilerplate/README.md

     onSubmit: ownProps.command('updateUser'),
 })
 ```

 where your data is then passed into `onSubmit(data)`.

-To handle events from backend you can use
+Bonus: to handle events from backend you can use

 ```javascript
 socket.on(`event`, toAction(dispatch))